'7 Faces of Dr. Lao' movie: 'Things are not as they seem'

 But things are not as they seem.
 When the Magic Circus magically appears, Dr. Lao changes appearances and personalities, interfering in the lives of everyone in the community.

-John Ericson plays the handsome newspaper man who rebels against the small town's political status quo, while suffering in love for a sexually repressed widow (Barbara Eden), who lives with her precocious young son and her mother-in-law.
-Outwardly, she resists the newspaperman's advances; privately, she has intense hot flashes every time she thinks of him.
-At the circus, she enters the tent of “Pan, the God of Joy,” and at first is repelled by the mythical goat creature.
-But when he begins to play his “pipes of seduction,” he turns into a sexy, muscular, shirtless Ericson; the widow lustfully loosens the bodice of her blouse from the heat.
-The sexual tension is palpable.
+John Ericson plays the handsome newspaperman who rebels against the small town's political status quo, while suffering in love for a sexually repressed widow (Barbara Eden) living with her precocious young son and mother-in-law.
+Outwardly, she resists the newspaperman's advances; inwardly, she has intense hot flashes every time she thinks of him.

-7 Faces of Dr. Lao's psychological ponderings do not always work, but there are some situations that do.
-Actress Minerva Urecal plays a bitchy old harridan who is always carping to her meek and gentle Scandinavian husband, calling him an “idiot” and ordering him to “shut up!”
-She finds her transformation at the Circus when she gazes into the eyes of Medusa, the snake-haired goddess.
+The psychological musings of 7 Faces of Dr. Lao do not always work, but there are some situations that do.
+Minerva Urecal plays a bitchy old harridan who is always carping to her meek and gentle Scandinavian husband, calling him an “idiot” and ordering him to “shut up!”
+She finds her transformation at the Magic Circus when she gazes into the eyes of Medusa, the snake-haired goddess.
 She turns to stone and then is reborn again as a happy and loving woman.